Exact minimax risk for linear least squares, and the lower tail of sample covariance matrices: Bounding the lower tail of a sample covariance matrix at all probability levels

-this bound exhibits an undesirable dependence on the dimension $d$.
+this bound features an undesirable dependence on the dimension $d$.

-Another way of expressing the ``non-atomicity'' of the distributions of coordinates $X^j$, which is stable through linear combinations of independent variables, is the rate of decay of their Fourier transform.
-Indeed, if the distribution of $X^j$ is atomic, then its characteristic function will not vanish at infinity.
-Proposition~\ref{prop:uniform-small-ball} below, which relies on an inequality by Esséen, provides uniform anti-concentration for one-dimensional marginals $\langle \theta, X\rangle$ in terms of the Fourier transform of the $X^j$, which establishes Assumption~\ref{ass:small-ball} even without bounded densities.
-In what follows, we denote $\Phi_Z$ the characteristic function of a real random variable $Z$, defined by $\Phi_Z (\xi) = \E [ e^{i \xi Z} ]$ for $\xi \in \R$.
+Another way to express the ``non-atomicity'' of the distributions of coordinates $X^j$, which is stable through linear combinations of independent variables, is the rate of decay of their Fourier transform.
+Indeed, if $X^j$ is atomic, then its characteristic function does not vanish at infinity.
+Proposition~\ref{prop:uniform-small-ball} below (proved in Section~\ref{sec:proof-proposition-independent}), which follows from an inequality by Esséen, provides uniform anti-concentration for one-dimensional marginals $\langle \theta, X\rangle$ in terms of the Fourier transform of the $X^j$, establishing Assumption~\ref{ass:small-ball} beyond bounded densities.
+We let $\Phi_Z$ be the characteristic function of a real random variable $Z$, defined by $\Phi_Z (\xi) = \E [ e^{i \xi Z} ]$ for $\xi \in \R$.